autoNumeric/autoNumeric/README.md

          .formSubmitJsonNumericString(callback)
          .clear();
 ```
-- Supports most international numeric formats and currencies<br>*(If the one you use is not supported yet, open an [issue](https://github.com/autoNumeric/autoNumeric/issues/new) and we'll add it as soon as possible!)*
+- Supports most **international** numeric formats and currencies<br>*(If the one you use is not supported yet, open an [issue](https://github.com/autoNumeric/autoNumeric/issues/new) and we'll add it as soon as possible!)*
 - The mobile Android Chrome browser is now partially supported!

 *And also:*
 - Any number of different formats can be used at the same time on the same page.<br>Each input can be configured by either setting the options as HTML5 data attributes, or directly passed as an argument in the Javascript code
 - The settings can easily be changed at *any* time using the `update` method or via a callback
 - autoNumeric supports `input` elements as well as most text elements with the `contenteditable` attribute, allowing you to place formatted numbers and currencies on just about any part of your pages
-- AutoNumeric elements can be linked together allowing you to perform one action on multiple elements at once
+- AutoNumeric elements *can be linked together* allowing you to perform one action on multiple elements at once
 - 8 pre-defined [currency options](#predefined-language-options) as well as 31 [common options](#predefined-common-options) allows you to directly use autoNumeric by skipping the option configuration step
-- 26 built-in [methods](#methods) gives you the flexibility needed to use autoNumeric to its maximum potential
+- 26 built-in [methods](#methods) gives you the flexibility needed to use autoNumeric to its full potential
 - 22 [global methods](#perform-actions-globally-on-a-shared-list-of-autonumeric-elements) that allows to control sets of AutoNumeric-managed elements at once
 - 21 additional [methods](#methods) specialized for managing form submission
-- 14 [static functions](#static-methods) provided by the `AutoNumeric` class
+- 15 [static functions](#static-methods) provided by the `AutoNumeric` class
-- And more than 40 [options](#options) allows you to customize the output format
+- And more than 40 [options](#options) allowing you to customize your currency format

 With that said, autoNumeric supports most international numeric formats and currencies including those used in Europe, Asia, and North and South America.